Maximally reducible monodromy of bivariate hypergeometric systems: The structure of the space of holomorphic solutions to a Horn system

-{\rm (4)} The dimension of the space~$\Psi_0$ of persistent Puiseux polynomial solutions to a bivariate system ${\rm Horn}(A,c)$ is given by $\dim_{\midC} \Psi_0 = \sum\limits_{{\bf A}_i,{\bf A}_j \ {\rm lin.\ indep.}} \nu({\bf A}_i,{\bf A}_j). $ \end{theorem} \begin{remark} \rm Observe that in the case of two variables, the number of elements in the set~$\mathcal{F}$ coincides with the number of edges in the quiver defined by a toric diagram which was computed in~\cite{FengHeKennawayVafa}. \end{remark} \begin{proof} (1) Observe that any Puiseux series solution (centered at the origin) of a Horn system with generic parameters is either a fully supported series or a persistent Puiseux polynomial.
+\begin{proof} (1) Observe that any Puiseux series solution (centered at the origin) of a Horn system with generic parameters is either a fully supported series or a persistent Puiseux polynomial.
 Indeed, for a polynomial to be a solution to a hypergeometric system, its exponents must satisfy a system of linear algebraic equations.
 The generic parameters assumption implies that the right-hand-sides of these equations are also generic and hence the system of linear algebraic equations is defined by a square nondegenerate matrix.
 The corresponding solutions to the hypergeometric system are precisely persistent polynomials.
 This means, in particular, that for an Ore-Sato coefficient $\varphi$ with generic parameters $\Psi(\varphi) = \Psi_0 (\varphi).$ Since no linear combination of elements in $\Psi(\varphi)$ can yield a fully supported Puiseux series, it follows that the sum is direct.

-(2) The generic parameters assumption implies that it is sufficient to count the supports of Puiseux series satisfying atomic Horn systems defined by nondegenerate square submatrices of~$A$.
-Every such atomic system ${\rm Horn}({\bf A}_I, \alpha)$ has $|\det {\bf A}_I|$ fully supported Puiseux series solutions whose initial exponents are $(- {\bf A}_{I}^{-1}( \Z^n + \alpha))/\Z^n.$ Here $\Z^n + \alpha$ denotes the shift of the integer lattice by the vector~$\alpha.$ Summation over all such submatrices yields the statement.

-(3) This follows from the previous part together with the two-sided Abel lemma (see Lemma~11 in~\cite{PST}) which describes the domain of convergence of a nonconfluent hypergeometric series.
+(2) This follows from the previous part together with the two-sided Abel lemma (see Lemma~11 in~\cite{PST}) which describes the domain of convergence of a nonconfluent hypergeometric series.
 By the first part of the theorem the generic parameters assumption implies that only fully supported series must be taken into account and it is therefore sufficient to consider square nondegenerate submatrices of~$A$.